pyranges/pyranges/README.md

 PyRanges should always be the fastest general-purpose genomics library for Python.
 So I will happily change the multithreading library and overlap datastructures sometime in the future, if rigorous tests show that the proposed alternatives are indeed faster.
-(As these multithreading requires about 30 and the overlap queries about 15 lines of code, this is not hard.)
+(As the multithreading requires about 30 lines of code and the overlap queries about 15, this is not hard.)

 ## Performance